 Despite this agreement between the global-scale patterns of modelled and observed atmospheric temperature change, there are still some differences.
-The most noticeable differences are in the tropical troposphere, where models currently show more warming than has been observed, and in the Arctic, where the observed warming of the troposphere is greater than in most models.
+The most noticeable differences are in the tropics, where models currently show more warming in the troposphere than has been observed, and in the Arctic, where the observed warming of the troposphere is greater than in most models.

 Find out about the Royal Society's latest work on energy, environment and climate